Skip to main content

 We welcome proposals from faculty, staff, postdocs, and graduate students from any disciplinary background at NC State.
 Undergraduate students may also apply with the support of a faculty mentor who can assume responsibility for the project and manage any awarded funds, which should be signified via a letter of support.
 Collaborative and interdisciplinary projects are highly encouraged.
 With the exception of proposals that are exclusively trainee-led (e.g., only postdocs, grad students, or undergrad students as PIs), all proposals must include at least one PI that is a GOHA Affiliate Member.
 New Affiliate Member applications can be completed by filling out this form and must be received prior to the seed grant submission deadline to ensure the proposal’s eligibility.

-We especially encourage proposals focused on nature and health and climate change and health, but other One Health-relevant local engagement projects will also be considered.
 Competitive proposals will bring strong interdisciplinary perspectives to the proposed work and will clearly demonstrate the use of a One Health approach (i.e., acknowledges the interconnectedness of human, animal, plant, and environmental health, and investigates a question at the intersection of multiple of these domains).
+They will also demonstrate a high level of community engagement that extends beyond traditional outreach to share findings (with the exception of communication/dissemination projects, for which an outreach-type approach may be appropriate).

 For all funding types, while a primary outcome of interest is public engagement and impact, there must be a research component for a project to be eligible for this call.
 Research is interpreted broadly to include primary data collection and/or analysis, focus groups and/or community building work to inform study directions, pilot testing and/or evaluation of interventions, communication and translation of findings, and other scholarly ventures.
 If human or animal subjects are involved in the proposed project, it is the PI’s responsibility to be aware of and compliant with all applicable IRB and/or IACUC procedures.